soundwaverohit/HybridQuantumClassicalEncoder-MolecularSystems/README.md

 #### TODO
+- Review the parameter spaces problem
-- Implement the HA model from the anamoly detection paper.
+- Implement the unified hybrid model to account the optimizer parameters from both the wavefunction and hilbert spaces

 ## Instructions on running: